 Looking over my books for the year, I’d say this was the year of Harry Potter (I reread all of them in the last five weeks), Jacky Faber, Janette Rallison, Ellen Emerson White, and Malcolm Gladwell.
 Not to mention the six trillion books I brought home from ALA Midwinter.
 I shall stain my pillow tonight with tears that I am not going this year.

-And for my top ten books this year. . .
+And for my top ten books in 2010. . .
 I’ve got to say this wasn’t the best year for books.
 I read a lot of things I liked, but very few books that I just absolutely LOVED.
 Tragic.
 Nevertheless, I shall press on.
-In no particular order:
+In no particular order!

 - What the Dog Saw by Malcolm Gladwell (also Outliers)